keithy/bashaform/README.md

 # angelbox/bashaform

-These scripts aim to provide the simplest possible remote management of infrastucture in a way that can be easily adopted into other projects.
+These scripts aim to provide the simplest possible remote management of infrastucture in a modular form that can be easily adopted into and combined with other projects, e.g.

+* angelbox/angel a command line interface integrating this and other

 ## Folder based configuration